 Homogenization of Landscapes refers to the similarities or uniformity in the landscape of major cities worldwide.
 This can be seen in terms of:

 - Transport infrastructure design – multiple carriage roads, inner-city ring, underground railway systems, urban bus network, airports etc

 - location of certain services – e.g. the location of the CBD in most cities is the center of the city, characterised by shopping areas, pedestrianized zones, high land values, fast food restaurants etc

 - arrangement or patterns of housing – eg, inner cities with low-quality housing, middle-class neighbourhoods in suburban areas, urban sprawl as well as land zoning where services are located in specialized areas

 - signs and symbols for traffic management, etc. – eg. symbols of TNCs characterize the skyline of most major cities.
 Typical symbols are M for MacDonald’s, Coca-Cola, Sony, Philips, HSBC, Barclays, etc

-- Technology: Improvements in communication technology have made it possible for people around the world to be able to study or observer the pattern of cities and replicate them in their own countries.
-For example, after international premieres of films of the likes of the first superman movie, which featured skyscrapers like the Empire State Building, the idea spread quickly to countries like China, where the building structure is now ubiquitous.
+- Technology: Improvements in communication technology have made it possible for people worldwide to study or observe the pattern of cities and replicate them in their own countries.

 - Increase in international migration and the spread of ideas and cultures.
 Mexicans migrating to California build restaurants in the Mexican style.
 Indonesians and Lebanese in Ghana introduce shisha lounges and other cultural businesses locally.